Shniks/trippin/README.md

 ```

 Open up a browser window and then enter the app by clicking on 'Sign in With Google'.
+### APIs used

+The app makes use of the following APIs:

+- National Parks API
+- Google Geocoding API
+- Google+ API
+- Maps Javascript API
+- Flickr API

+In order to use the app, create an application.yml file and enter API keys for the above (you might need to register to get these keys).
+You would also need to register for Google OAuth to allow users to log in via google.

 ### Testing